Outlook credentials issue

 How to fix it – attempt #2

-The second thing I saw was what worked for me, and that was going into Credential Manager in Control Panel and removing the references to the email address there.
+The second thing I saw was what worked for me, and that was going into Credential Manager in the Control Panel and removing the references to the email address there.

 Once I removed the 2 or 3 things that had referenced my credentials, running through the process once more (and entering the App Password as I should have in the first place), I was able to add the account to Outlook successfully.